sun-n-y/coffeeWebsite/README.md

 <a name="custom_anchor_name"></a>
-# A HTML based webpage related to coffee :coffee:
+# A HTML based website related to coffee :coffee:

 ## Concepts applied (but not limited too)
 - ### single page links